-PI 2.1.3 and extent of primary specie and the effectiveness of the st Scoring g Issue SG 60 SG 80 SG 100 Informat ion adequacy for assessment o f impact on main primary spec eies a Guide post Qualitative information is adequate to estimate the impact of the UoA on the main primary species with respect to status.
+PI 2.1.3 Information on the nature and extent of primary species is adequate to determine the risk posed by the UoA and the effectiveness of the strategy to manage primary species Scoring g Issue SG 60 SG 80 SG 100 Informat ion adequacy for assessment o f impact on main primary spec eies a Guide post Qualitative information is adequate to estimate the impact of the UoA on the main primary species with respect to status.
 OR If RBF is used to score PI 2.1.1 for the UoA: Qualitative information is adequate to estimate productivity and susceptibility attributes for main primary species.
 Some quantitative information is available and is adequate to assess the impact of the UoA on the main primary species with respect to status.
 OR If RBF is used to score PI 2.1.1 for the UoA: Some quantitative information is adequate to assess productivity and susceptibility attributes for main primary species.
 Quantitative information is available and is adequate to assess with a high degree of certainty the impact of the UoA on main primary species with respect to status.
 Met?
-Yes Yes Eastern ORMA - Yes Pedra Branca: - blue grenadier-Y Smooth oreo-N Spikey oreo-N Rationa ale
+Yes Yes Eastern ORMA - Yes Pedra Branca: - blue grenadier-Y Smooth oreo-N Spikey oreo-N Rationa Rationale